Orinwebsolutions/custom-endpoint/README.md

 # Custom Endpoint #

-A simple plugin for setup a virtual endpoint, which is connect to [jsonplaceholder api](https://jsonplaceholder.typicode.com) and display details result.
+A simple plugin for setup a virtual endpoint, which is connect to [jsonplaceholder api](https://jsonplaceholder.typicode.com) and fetch api results.

 ## Description ##